Jacob Young (politician)

-Jacob Young (born 2 February 1993) is a British Conservative Party politician serving as Assistant Government Whip since September 2022.
-He was elected as the member of Parliament (MP) for Redcar at the 2019 general election.
-He is the first Conservative MP to represent the constituency.
+Jacob Young (born 2 February 1993) is a former British Conservative Party politician and served as Parliamentary Under-Secretary of State for Levelling Up from 18 September 2023, until losing his seat in July 2024.
+He previously served as Assistant Government Whip between September 2022 and September 2023.
+He was elected as MP for Redcar at the 2019 general election.
+He was the first Conservative MP to represent the constituency.

 Early life and career

-Young was born in Middlesbrough, North Yorkshire as the son of Terrence Anthony Young and Elizabeth Anne Young.
+Jacob Young was born in Middlesbrough, North Yorkshire as the son of Terrence Anthony Young and Elizabeth Anne Young.
 He grew up in a working-class family in Middlesbrough, and has six siblings.
 Young attended Macmillan Academy, and then studied at Redcar & Cleveland College and the TTE Technical Institute.
 After this, he obtained a Higher National Certificate in chemical engineering at Teesside University.
 Whilst at university, he joined the Conservative Party.

 He then trained as an apprentice technician and worked as a process operator for Chemoxy International Ltd. Young later became a lead technician for a petrochemicals company.

 Through his church, Young was involved in a food bank in Middlesbrough and a centre of the charity Christians Against Poverty.
 He described the approach towards poverty of the latter as a politically formative experience, "Christians Against Poverty was more about teaching people how to budget using the money that they had and how to pay back some of their debt over an extended period of time.
 That attitude drew me to the Conservatives – the idea that if you work hard and you want to succeed that you can."

 Political career

-Young stood as the Conservative candidate in the Redcar constituency at the 2015 general election, but finished in fourth place behind the Labour Party, Liberal Democrat, and UKIP candidates.
+Young stood as the Conservative candidate in Redcar at the 2015 general election, coming fourth with 16.2% of the vote behind the Labour Party candidate Anna Turley, and the Liberal Democrat and UKIP candidates.

 He campaigned for Brexit prior to the 2016 United Kingdom European Union membership referendum.

-At the 2017 general election, Young contested Middlesbrough, a safe seat for the Labour Party, and finished second to their incumbent MP, Andy McDonald.
+At the snap 2017 general election, Young stood in Middlesbrough, coming second with 26.7% of the vote behind the incumbent Labour MP Andy McDonald.

 In the same year, Young was elected as the councillor for Coulby Newham ward on Middlesbrough Council.
-He was the first Conservative councillor since the formation of the council as a unitary authority in 1996.
 In February 2019, he announced that he would be standing down from his council seat as he no longer lived in the town, and had moved to Saltburn-by-the-Sea.
-In May 2019, he stood as a candidate for one of the three council seats for Saltburn ward on Redcar and Cleveland Borough Council.
-He finished a close fourth.
+In May 2019, he stood as a candidate for one of the three council seats for Saltburn ward on Redcar and Cleveland Borough Council, finishing fourth.